master3395/cmsms-gapi/README.md

 !
 Please be sure to password protect the directory you placed the *.php code and key.p12 in.

-This can be done with a .htacces file to be place in: $root_path/lib/gapi (eg. /home/www/yourwebsite/public/lib/gapi/)
+This can be done with a .htacces file to be placed in: $root_path/lib/gapi (eg. /home/www/yourwebsite/public/lib/gapi/)

 <pre>
 AuthType Basic